AzugBe/azugbe.github.io/_pages/inclusiveness-diversity-accessibility.md

 Refer [our Code of Conduct](https://www.azug.be/code-of-conduct) for contact details regarding violations or questions.
 For general enquiries, ideas or concerns, e-mail us at [getintouchwithus@azug.be](getintouchwithus@azug.be).

-We treat all submissions confidentially.
+We treat all submissions confidentially and equally.

 ### Speaker Reimbursements